SCIFIHISTORY.NET

 "M.I.T. professor John Koestler links a mysterious list of numbers from a time capsule to past and future disasters and sets out to prevent the ultimate catastrophe."

-On this day in 2015, Sex And The Single Alien aroused what interest it could.
+A star is born!
+On this day in 2015 (in the U.S.), Sex And The Single Alien aroused what interest it could.
+Written and directed by Peter Daskaloff, the SciFi/Comedy starred Rachel Alig, Jeremiah Benjamin, and Josiah Black.
 According to our friends at IMDB.com, here's the plot summary for the Adult-themed SciFi flick:

 "Two eccentric aliens from outer space manipulate one man's brain so he can make telepathic love to any woman they like."

-On this day in 2015, the Comedy/Horror/Fantasy Spring enjoyed its US theatrical release.
-The feature starred Lou Taylor Pucci and Nadia Hilker, and here's the plot summary as provided by IMDB.com:
+On this day in 2015, the Comedy/Horror/Fantasy Spring enjoyed its US theatrical release as well as a streaming release for interested audiences.
+Directed by Justin Benson and Aaron Moorhead, the feature starred Lou Taylor Pucci, Nadia Hilker, and Nick Nevern.
+Here's the plot summary as provided by IMDB.com:

 "A young man in a personal tailspin flees from US to Italy, where he sparks up a romance with a woman harboring a dark, primordial secret."

-On this day in 1953, Tales Of Tomorrow aired "Read To Me, Herr Doktor."
-This served as the thirty-first episode of the program's second (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 1953 (in the U.S.), Tales Of Tomorrow aired "Read To Me, Herr Doktor."
+Officially, this served as the thirty-first episode of the program's second (and final) season, and here's the plot summary as provided by IMDB.com:

 "Patricia Kinworth is surprised to discover that her father has built a robot and named it after an old teacher nicknamed "Herr Doktor".
 Professor Kinworth built the robot to read his books to him, but has underestimated both the amount of intelligence he gave his creation and its desire to live out the stories that the robot has read."